Designing Your Monument Sign: 3 Options to Consider

 Evans Bank Monument Sign Example

 When it comes to displaying your message, your options offer differing levels of permanence and illumination to match your desire.
+It's crucial to select a display style that aligns with your brand identity and the sign's environment.

 Channel letters (also called dimensional letters when unlit), are 3-dimensional letters and logos that are permanently mounted on the sign backer.
 This permanent solution offers both illuminated and unilluminated options and can work for both individual businesses and residential structures.